yerty

 What does "struck out" mean for unfair dismissal?

-A claim is struck out when the tribunal removes it, usually because the claimant missed a deadline, failed to comply with a direction, or the tribunal decided the claim had no reasonable prospect of success.
-Around 6% of unfair dismissal claims are struck out, the highest rate of any major claim type.
+A claim is struck out when the tribunal removes it, usually because the claimant missed a deadline, failed to comply with a direction, or the claim had no reasonable prospect.
+Around 6% of unfair dismissal claims are struck out — the highest rate of any major claim type.

 Will the Employment Rights Act 2025 affect unfair dismissal claims?

 Yes.
-The qualifying period for unfair dismissal is expected to be reduced from two years to six months of continuous service (expected January 2027).
-The government estimates this could bring around six million additional workers within scope of the right to claim unfair dismissal.
+The qualifying period is expected to be reduced from two years to six months (expected January 2027), bringing an estimated six million additional workers within scope.

 Sources